oconnorian3/simpsons-quiz/README.md

 *Solved Problems*

-   * The main background caused the tezt to become unreadable.
-Creating a darker backgrouynd solved this and brighter text solved this.
+   * The main background caused the text to become unreadable.
+Creating a darker background solved this aswell as adding brighter text.
-   * On a smaller screen a bit white space formed between the about us section and the main video banner.
-This was becasue I had a height define for the video and removing this fixed it.
-   * The text in the about us section lost its bullet points on smaller screens.
-Converting a pixel margin setting to em solved this.
+   * Trying to get the score counter working correctly was a struggle but got there in the end with assitance from my mentor.

 **Validator Testing**

 * HTML
-   * No errors were retuned when passing through the official W3C validator
+   * No errors were returned when passing through the official W3C validator

 ```
 https://validator.w3.org/nu/?doc=https%3A%2F%2Foconnorian3.github.io%2Fsimpsons-quiz%2F